lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This "How-to" exercise will show how to plot data, and manipulate such a plot.
 For the purpose of this exercise, it is necessary to select data for plotting.
-As an example - this can be accomplished by executing a search in the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates.
+As an example - this can be accomplished in the "UI assisted" aspect of the Portal, by executing a search in the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates.
-The search will return only the five data columns: "coord_ra", "cioord_dec", and "g" "r" and "i_calibFlux".
+The search will return only the five data columns: "coord_ra", "coord_dec", and "g" "r" and "i_calibFlux".
 It will also impose the contraints that the flux must be between 20 and 1000 nanojansky, as in the screenshot below.
 Note that the displayed rows are limited only to the checked ones by clicking the box on the left of the desired column.
 This is accomplished by clicking on the funnel above the selected boxes.